 Friendly customer representatives

 Customers knew their local bankers and tellers when all banking was done face-to-face.
 Of course, you may never set foot in a branch with most banking done online now.
-But banks are emphasizing customer service again, and many use it as a marketing tool.
+However, banks are emphasizing customer service again, and many use it as a marketing tool.

 Once you retire, you might have fewer social interactions than when you went to an office daily.
 Having a team of friendly bank tellers can be an excellent way to include additional weekly or monthly exchanges.